goetas/twital-bundle/doc/index.rst

 Configure
 *********

-In order to make it work, you have to enable the ``twital`` template engine inside your ``config.yml``.
+If you are using SymfonyFlex_, the bundle is auto-configured and you can skip this step.

-If you are using the symfony templating component (available in Symfony 2.x and 3.x):
+If you are using the symfony templating component (available in Symfony 2.x and 3.x), you have to enable the ``twital`` template engine inside your ``config.yml``.

 .. code-block:: yaml